How to Lose That Last 10 Pounds

 And yes, you might feel tight all over after this exercise, but the real benefits won’t occur until the recovery period.
 If you work out and you’re tired or sore the next day, wait a bit, and give it some more time before you work out again.
 You don’t want to overwhelm the body into a state of stress, because stress = no weight loss.

-So work out, but do not over-train until exhaustion.
-Think moderation.
+So work out, but do not overtrain until exhaustion.
+Think in moderation.

 When will you receive the benefits of your hard-fought-for efforts?
 When you sleep!
-In fact, all the fat burning and other benefits only come during that period of sleep called delta wave sleep, which is the fourth phase of sleep.
+In fact, all the burning of fat and other benefits only come during that period of sleep called delta wave sleep, which is the fourth phase of sleep.

 The combo of high intensity full body compound resistance exercise with recovery will increase GH changes which will then burn fat.